Alice and Bob go to the theater, and there, thanks to the dark...

 Probably a Undead Horse Trope: Frequent but often subverted:

 - Bob grabs the wrong hand.
 (Add bonus points if it's a huge, manly guy.
 Extra points if he seems to like it.)

 - The lights went on before he has the time to do it.

 - Friends came with and start to mock them, as Moment Killer.

 - The popcorn/coke glass is suddenly spilled to kill the attempt.
-When it's coke, Alice frequently quits to go to the restroom (and not come back before the end of movie) while Bob is thinking "What an Idiot!!" (especially if his clumsiness ruined Alice's favorite clothes).
+When it's coke, Alice frequently quits to go to the restroom (and not come back before the end of movie) while Bob is thinking he's an idiot (especially if his clumsiness ruined Alice's favorite clothes).